-• • • er coming into your cinta care nome.
 1 WE LEARN MORE ABOUT THE WATER COMING INTO OUR CHILD CARE HOME.

-Instructions: if your water comes from a community water system, you can call to ask for a copy of its annual water quality report, called a consumer confidence report (CCR).
+Instructions: If your water comes from a community water system, you can call to request a copy of its annual water quality report, called a consumer confidence report (CCR).

 Step 1 is not applicable-our water comes from a household well or other private water supply, skip to Step 2.
-We contacted our Community Water System.
+We contacted our community water system.
 Name and contact information for community water system: Notes or report from our community water system is on file.
-No report is available 2 WHETHER OUR WATER IS SUPPLIED BY A WATER UTILITY OR COMES FROM A PRIVATE WATER SUPPLY, WE TRY TO DETERMINE IF THE WATER SUPPLY HAS LEAD SERVICE LINES Instructions: if your home was built after 1986 it most likely will not have a lead service line. if your water comes from a community water system, call the water utility to see if they have records on lead service lines in your area. the water utility may also be able to inspect your home if records are unavailable. if the utility cannot help, or if your water comes from a private water supply, you can hire a licensed plumber to investigate for lead service lines. check one of the three boxes below: At this time, we have been unable to determine if there is a lead service line connected to the home.
-We found no lead service lines connected to this home. - We identified a lead service line connecting the building to the water main
+No report is available.
+2 WHETHER OUR WATER IS SUPPLIED BY A WATER UTILITY OR COMES FROM A PRIVATE WATER SUPPLY, WE TRY TO DETERMINE IF LEAD SERVICE LINES SUPPLY OUR WATER.
+Instructions: If your home was built after 1986, it likely will not have a lead service line.
+If your water comes from a community water system, call the water utility to see if they have records on lead service lines in your area.
+If records are unavailable, the water utility may also be able to inspect your home.
+If the utility can't help or if your water comes from a private water supply, you can hire a licensed plumber to investigate for lead service lines.
+Check one of the three boxes below: At this time, we have not been able to determine if there is a lead service line connected to the home.
+We found no lead service lines connected to this home.
+We identified a lead service line connecting the building to the water main under the street.